RatulSaqibKhan/covid-vaccinate/README.md

 - New consumer needed for SMS notification to process sms queue data
 - Also we need a new job to handle SMS notification
 - Create SMS Service for sending SMS notifiactions

+### Improvement Tasks
+1. API throttling/ Rate Limitting for the backend APIs

 ### Install `make`
 - You can install `make` using `sudo apt-get install make` on Ubuntu or `brew install make`